Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

 The flavor of the \Bd meson at production is identified with two independent flavor-tagging algorithms, the opposite-side (OS) tagger~\cite{LHCb-PAPER-2011-027} and same-side (SS) tagger~\cite{LHCb-PAPER-2016-039}.
 Both methods provide a tagging decision $Q$ and an imperfectly estimated mistag probability $\kappa$ for each \Bd meson.
 The decision $Q$ takes values of $+1$, $-1$, or $0$, corresponding to classifications as \Bd, \Bdb, or untagged, respectively.
 The calibration of the mistag probability $\omega(\kappa)$ follows the strategy in Ref.~\cite{LHCb-PAPER-2019-003}, using a linear function for each algorithm.
 The OS calibration is performed using $\decay{\Bu}{\jpsi\Kp}$ decays, with $\omega$ determined from the number of correct and wrong tagging decisions.
 The SS calibration employs $\decay{\Bd}{\jpsi\Kstarz}$ decays, whose flavors at decay are determined by the charge of final states, and $\omega$ is estimated by fitting the decay-time distribution.
 The SS tagging algorithm is trained on samples whose selection biases the decay time and decay angles~\cite{LHCb-PAPER-2016-039}, resulting in different detection efficiencies for tagged and untagged candidates.
 The effective tagging power, defined as $\epsilon_{\rm tag}(1-2\omega)^2$ with $\epsilon_{\rm tag}$ being the tagging efficiency, is measured to be $4.5\%$ for the combined OS and SS taggers in the full \mbox{Run~2} dataset.
 To simplify the analysis, untagged candidates representing 12\% of the signal are excluded in the fit as they are insensitive to the \CP violation.

-Following the previous measurement~\cite{LHCb-PAPER-2014-058}, six resonances are considered in the $m(\pip\pim)$ spectrum.
-The $f_0(500)$ resonance is modeled using a Bugg function, with its parameters fixed to the values from Ref.~\cite{Bugg:2006gc}.
-The $f_0(1270)$ and $\omega(782)$ resonances are described by relativistic Breit--Wigner functions~\cite{PDG2024}, while the $\rho(770)^0$, $\rho(1450)^0$ and $\rho(1700)^0$ resonances are described by Gounaris--Sakurai (GS) functions~\cite{Gounaris:1968mw}.
+The $m(\pip\pim)$ spectrum is modeled with six resonances, using the same configuration of amplitude magnitudes and relative phases for each polarization component as in Ref.~\cite{LHCb-PAPER-2014-058}.
+The $f_0(500)$ resonance is modeled using a Bugg function, with its parameters fixed to the values of the solution (iii) proposed in Ref.~\cite{Bugg:2006gc}.
+The $f_0(1270)$ and $\omega(782)$ resonances are described by relativistic Breit--Wigner (RBW) functions~\cite{PDG2024}, while the $\rho(770)^0$, $\rho(1450)^0$ and $\rho(1700)^0$ resonances are described by Gounaris--Sakurai functions~\cite{Gounaris:1968mw}.
 Their pole masses and decay widths are constrained to the world-average values~\cite{PDG2024}.
 The $\rho(770)^0$ resonance has an independent set of \CP-violation parameters $2\betaeff$ and $\abs{\lambda}$, while all the other resonances share another common set.
 The mass difference, decay width and decay width difference of \Bd mass eigenstates, as well as the \Bd production asymmetry are shared across all the resonances.
 Among these, the first two parameters are constrained to their known values~\cite{PDG2024}, while the latter two are fixed to zero.
 This study reports two fits, where the parameters $2\betaeff$ and $\abs{\lambda}$ are either identical or not across all polarization amplitudes ($A_i$, $i=0,\perp,\parallel$), which are defined in the transversity basis~\cite{LHCb-PAPER-2014-058,Zhang:2012zk}.
 The polarization-independent fit is used later to constrain $\Delta\phis$, while the polarization-dependent one accounts for potential differences in the hadronization dynamics among the polarization states.
 The decay-time resolution parameters, as well as the coefficients of the angular and decay-time efficiencies, are fixed in the fit, while the flavor-tagging parameters are constrained to the calibration results.